hyperledger-cacti/cacti/rfcs/formats/network/iin_method.md

 Once each participant's signature is validated, the Network DID is registered in the IIN registry.

-Since the IIN registry is a decentralized registry, the validation of a Network DID creation request is carried out by multiple peers so that consensus is reached, and the DID is committed in the registry.
+Since the IIN registry is a decentralized registry, the validation of a Network DID creation request is carried out by multiple peers so that consensus is reached before the DID is committed in the registry.

 ### Read

-Given the DID in the format `did:iin:<iin_name>:<network_name>` or `did:iin:<iin_name>:<participant_name>` (example `did:iinindy:tradelens`), the corresponding DID Document can be resolved.
+Given a DID in the format `did:iin:<iin_name>:<network_name>` or `did:iin:<iin_name>:<participant_name>` (example `did:iinindy:tradelens`), the corresponding DID Document can be resolved.

 Example Read request: